Woman using Outlook to send confidential data

 Sending Confidential Data?

-Use encryption, strong passwords, and if you're a business sending highly confidential data, use a secure email service.
+Use encryption, strong passwords, and if you're a business sending highly confidential data, use a secure email solution.

-By following the tips in this post, you vastly enhance the security of your confidential data when using Outlook.
+Follow the steps in this post and you'll vastly enhance the security of your confidential data when using Outlook.

 Just email it (securely)!
 CTA